Macad3D/Macad3D/Readme.md

     ```> build restore```

-2. Import OCCT into the repository.
-The OCCT installer only contains a release build, if a debug build is to be used, it must be created before the import.
+2. Configure the path to OCCT and it's dependencies.
+The OCCT installer only contains a release build, if a debug build is to be used, it must be created yourself.
 For this, please refer to the documentation from OCCT.

-    ```> occt import <pathToOcct>```
+    ```> occt config <pathToOcct>```

 3. Build the whole thing.
 Replace `all` with `debug`, `release` or `doc` if only one these should be built (e.g. you have no debug build of OCCT).